 Can I get an International Mortgage with a Bank in the UK?

 Many large banks offer the UK resident the advantage of applying for a mortgage for an international property.
-While large banks such as Barclay’s and Lloyd’s TSB offer the service, it is advisable to utilise Spanish banks due to the favourable exchange rate.
+While large banks may offer the service, it is advisable to utilise Spanish banks due to the favourable exchange rate.